 Ryan Aday was an excellent and highly motivated student who completed his degree in health promotion at Virginia Tech.
 In his honor, Dr. and Mrs. David Aday created the Ryan C. Aday Memorial Award.
-Each spring, the MPH program selects as award recipients a graduating student from each concentration who has demonstrated excellence in academics and public health service.
+Each spring, the Department of Population Health Sciences selects two graduating MPH students from each concentration who have demonstrated excellence in academics and public health service as award recipients.

 Virginia Tech Graduate Education Week Awards

 Each year during Graduate Education Week, Virginia Tech's Graduate School recognizes excellence among graduate students and faculty mentors university-wide.
 Students are selected by their colleges for their leadership, scholarship, research, and service in their fields.
 Faculty mentors are nominated by graduate students and chosen by their colleges.

 VA-MD Vet Med Outstanding Master's Degree Student